 Stay true to the primary reasons for going all-wood

 You may not particularly know it on a conscious level and if you do then all the better, but even though your primary reason for being inspired by the prospect of an all-wood interior comes from the view that it simply looks really good, it’s really just Mother Nature letting you know that a living environment should be as natural as possible, this despite the many advances in building and construction technology.
-It’s a design hack too in that you’ll just realise that if you go as natural as possible with the likes of the varnish used and other interior design elements, it’ll complement the overall look and make everything look really easy on the eye.
+It’s a design hack too, in a way you’ll just realise that if you go natural with varnish used and other interior design elements, it’ll complement the overall look and make everything visually easy on the eye.
 Within a wooden cabin, you can get wooden floors (probably installed by a company similar to Texas Floors), furniture, a deck, etc., and incorporate a few plants in the interiors to bring nature into the house.

 What does this mean in practice?

 What this means in practice is that if you think about how beautiful something like a cabin in the woods looks in autumn, due to the brightly coloured leaves that effectively complement the wooden structure (or even just something like the bare branches of a particularly big tree).
 Seeing this inspires many to browse log cabins for sale and build one in their backyard.
 This can definitely be recreated indoors.
 So if the kids’ bed frames are conspicuously wooden in their appearance, this doesn’t necessarily mean that something like a bright red or orange comforter set will spoil the look and make it look unnatural.
 Red does occur in nature, so some red rugs could resemble the fallen autumn leaves, while blue resembles water that’s reflecting the sky, etc.